faabiosr/cachego/README.md

 go get github.com/fabiorphp/cachego
 ```

-If you want get an specific version, please use the example bellow:
+If you want to get an specific version, please use the example bellow:
 ```
 go get gopkg.in/fabiorphp/cachego.v0
 ```

-## Usage
+## Usage Examples

 ### Memcached

 ```go
 package main